sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-3-method-return.rst.txt

 When a method returns a value, your code should do something with the value such as store it in a variable or print it out.

-You will learn how to  create methods that access object attributes like the Turtle methods in a later lesson.
+You will learn how to  create methods that access object attributes in a later lesson.
 This lesson shows
 you how to create static methods that are functions.
-A function take one or more values passed as formal parameters and computes a new value to return.
+A function takes one or more values passed as formal parameters and computes a new value to return.

 An example method that returns a value (i.e. a function) is shown in the code below.